Shariff6-school/Portfolio-Website/pages/overview.md

 **Software Developer** @ [Ontario Power Generation](https://www.opg.com/) _(Jan 2024 - Aug 2024)_

-- Developed Power BI dashboards to automate weekly reports allowing an increase in productivity by 40%
-- Created a Python script to automate calculation leading to an increase in efficiency for creating monthly reports by 50%
+- Directed a team of software engineering interns to develop an internal safety event tracking website using React, JavaScript, HTML, CSS, and SQL; improved event management for upper management across all Ontario Power Generation sites by 60%

+- Developed and launched an interactive website displaying trending data through AI-driven visualizations, using Python (Streamlit, Plotly) and SQL; improved predictive analytics and data visibility by 45%

+- Developed a sign printing website for the Darlington Nuclear Reactor using React, JavaScript, HTML, CSS, and SQL, enabling approximately 2000 employees to print warning/caution signs efficiently, significantly reducing manual effort and time

+- Spearheaded the automation of Safety Learning’s creation following incidents using Power BI, Power Apps, Python, SQL, and DAX to streamline the safety reporting process, improving accuracy and timeliness of reports, resulting in a 45% increase in productivity

+- Automated bi-weekly meetings using Power BI, Python, and SQLto streamline data aggregation and visualization, resulting in an 80% increase in supervisor efficiency
-- _**Technologies used:**_ Power BI, Python
+- _**Technologies used:**_ HTML, CSS, Javascript, Python, SQL, React, Power BI, Power Apps

 **Screener** @ [Trillium Health Partners](https://www.thp.ca/Pages/Home.aspx) _(Feb 2022 - Present)_